On our arrival to Koh Tao, the ferry stopped by the small island of Koh Nang Yuan with a narrow stretch of sand between two green bumps.

-After our overnight train journey from Bangkok and a 2 hour high speed ferry chopping across the Gulf of Thailand, we were too hot, tired and slightly seasick to look closer at the scenic islands we just arrived to.
+After our overnight train journey from Bangkok and a 2-hour high-speed ferry chopping across the Gulf of Thailand, we were too hot, tired and slightly seasick to look closer at the scenic islands we just arrived at.

-The Beach on Koh Nang Yuan
+The beach on Koh Nang Yuan

-We tried to hide from the sun under the umbrella, but felt more suffocated than relaxed.
-And if you are unfortunate enough to sit in the second row, all you see is the backs of your fellow holidayers instead of idyllic white sand beach.
+We tried to hide from the sun under the umbrella but felt more suffocated than relaxed.
+And if you are unfortunate enough to sit in the second row, all you see is the backs of your fellow holidayers instead of an idyllic white sand beach.

 Having booked the return taxi, we had no other way but to make the most of this overcrowded divers paradise.
 We walked across the shallow stretch through some sharp bits washed up from the coral reef and joined the other sunbathers who also refused to pay for the beach chairs.

-Things to do on the Island
+Things to do on the island

 The island is located in a natural reserve and the shallow reefs make it one of the best diving and snorkelling spots in Thailand.
-But of course, a number of day trippers come here to soak up the beach life too.
+But of course, a number of day-trippers come here to soak up the beach life too.

-Unfortunately, during our visit to Ko Nang Yuan the viewpoint was closed for refurbishment.
-We climbed a couple of stones on the beach to get a better view and it was nice to see the island slowly deserting at around 4.30pm.
+Unfortunately, during our visit to Ko Nang Yuan, the viewpoint was closed for refurbishment.
+We climbed a couple of stones on the beach to get a better view and it was nice to see the island slowly deserting at around 4.30 pm.

 However, we did have a couple of milkshakes at the beach bar just before leaving.
-The strawberry and pineapple shakes were pretty fresh, but set us back around 220 THB for both.
+The strawberry and pineapple shakes were pretty fresh but set us back around 220 THB for both.

 Because it's a resort island, it's only fair that people who book the expensive accommodation, have some private and peaceful beach time.

 Getting to Koh Nang Yuan

-Koh Nang Yuan Island is around 15 minutes away from Koh Tao island.
+Koh Nang Yuan Island is around 15 minutes away from Koh Tao Island.
 The best way to get there is by one of the longtail boat taxis and it doesn't come cheap if you are on a budget.

 You will see lots of other offers advertised by the Lomprayah catamaran company, but getting a boat taxi is the cheapest way to get to Koh Nang Yuan.

 We were walking along Sairee Beach when we saw a lady holding a card with the boat taxi prices.
 We booked a return ticket for 600 THB which was cheaper than booking a boat taxi on the high street.

-We decided to spend half day and get back to Koh Tao with the last boat at 5pm.
-As soon as we booked our tickets, we were shown to the horizon and told that our taxi is on its way.
-Only 5 minute wait, our luck, I guess.
+We decided to spend half a day and get back to Koh Tao with the last boat at 5 pm.
+As soon as we booked our tickets, we were shown to the horizon and told that our taxi was on its way.
+Only 5-minute wait, our luck, I guess.

 It's safe to get an upfront ticket, you get a receipt and the boat will wait for you at the agreed return time.
-All you have to do is note the number of your boat and make your way to the port at agreed time, the boat will be waiting.
+All you have to do is note the number of your boat and make your way to the port at the agreed time, the boat will be waiting.

 The taxi boat holds up to 10 people and we've seen some boats overfilled with passengers, but (our luck again) we had a comfortable journey with only 4 other people on board.

-Arriving to the Island
+Arriving on the island

 Make sure you have comfortable footwear or do it barefoot as the boat decks might be wet and slippery.
-Also beware of the hot footbridge surface and don't burn your feet like I did!
+Also, beware of the hot footbridge surface and don't burn your feet like I did!

 The island is privately owned so an entrance fee of 100 THB per person applies as soon as you reach the entrance.
 You will also have to leave any plastic bottles you may have with you.

-Was it Worth Visiting the Island?
+Was it worth visiting the island?

 Once we made peace with the hustle and bustle of the island, we enjoyed it.
 If we knew what to expect, we would have prepared better mentally and left Koh Tao much earlier.